Manaslu Tsum Valley Trek - 19 Days

 Hike through several villages to Lokpa.
 The river narrows and you can see the confluence of the Shar River from the Tsum Valley.
 Hike on the right side of the Tsum Valley to reach Lokpa village, the first village in the Tsum Valley with a clear view of the Manaslu range.
 This is a completely hidden valley blessed centuries ago by Padmashamva (one of the founders of Tibetan Buddhism).
 From Lokpa village, you can enjoy breathtaking views of Himalchuli and Bodha Himal.

-17.5 km
+Hiking distance 17.5 km

-6.3 km / 3.9 miles
+Hiking distance 6.3 km / 3.9 miles

-Today we enter the upper valley of the Himalayan interior.
+Today you will enter the upper valley of the Himalayan interior.
 The trail follows the Siar River to Domje, the largest town in the Tsum Valley.
 From Domje, you continue uphill to Chhokangparo.
 On a clear day, Chhokangparo offers beautiful views of Himalchuli and Ganesh Himal.
-At Chhokangparo, you will have the opportunity to experience the hospitality of the local people (Tibetan "Tsombo") as well as Tibetan Chiya (butter tea) and local cuisine.
+At Chhokangparo, you will have the opportunity to experience the hospitality of the local people (Tibetan "Tsombo") as well as taste Tibetan Chiya (butter tea) and local cuisine.

-8.4 km
+Hiking distance 8.4 km

 Today you will walk a relatively short distance.
 The Nile, west of Shikar Khola, is about a 20-minute walk from Chhule, the last village in the northern Upper Tsum Valley.
 When you reach Ngakyu Leru, you will notice that people are farming as the land is fertile.